Reggae: Guitars

-The guitar in reggae usually plays on the off beat of the rhythm.
-So if one is counting in 4/4 time and counting "1 and 2 and 3 and 4 and ...", one would play a downstroke on the "and" part of the beat.
+In reggae, the guitar typically emphasizes the offbeat, playing short, staccato chords between the main beats of the bar in 4/4 time.
 A musical figure known as skank or the 'bang" has a very dampened, short and scratchy chop sound, almost like a percussion instrument.
 Sometimes a double chop is used when the guitar still plays the off beats, but also plays the following eighth-note beats on the up-stroke.
 An example is the intro to "Stir It Up" by the Wailers.
 Artist and producer Derrick Harriott says, "What happened was the musical thing was real widespread, but only among a certain sort of people.
 It was always a down-town thing, but more than just hearing the music.
 The equipment was so powerful and the vibe so strong that we feel it."

 Keyboards

 The reggae organ-shuffle is unique to reggae.
 In the original version of reggae, the drummer played a reggae groove that was used in the four bar introduction, allowing the piano to serve as a percussion instrument.